enviodev/docs/docs/HyperIndex/Tutorials/greeter-tutorial.md

 [↑↓ to move, enter to select, type to filter]
 ```

-Choose `Greeter` when prompted to choose template.
+Choose `Greeter` when prompted to choose a template.

 ```bash
 ?
 Which template would you like to use?